 Al-Rashīd, furthermore, was not satisfied with just that.
 He instructed his commander to assault the houses of the descendants of Abū Tālib and loot everything their women had without leaving even one piece of clothing on them.
 Al-Jalloodi tried to execute al-Rashīd's order in person; therefore, he attacked the house of Imām al-Ridha using his cavaliers.
-Having seen him, the Imām put all the women in one house, and he stood at its door.
+Having seen him, the Imām using his cavaliers.
+Having seen him, the Imām using his cavaliers.

 Al-Jalloodi said to Abul-Hassan: "I have got to enter the house and strip the women of everything just as the commander of the faithful ordered me."
 Al-Ridha said, "I can do that for you, and I will not leave anything for them."
-The Imām kept requesting him to accept, swearing that he would do just that till the man calmed down and consented.
+The Imām set kept requesting him to accept, swearing that he would do just that till the man calmed down and consented.
 Abul-Hassan took their wares, including their earrings, anklets, shirts, and every valuable item in the house, small or big.